chrisshortlaw/homebrew_virtual_dom/README.md

     }
     ```
 We could also use jQuery .on() events in place of an observer pattern.
 This might be a simpler implementation.

+#### Model/DATA

+The VirtualDOM, its components and props, form what will be painted to the browser.
+In turn, this receives props from the State Manager communicated via our PublishSubscribe instance.
+The State Manager will in turn, receives inputs from an instance of our Model Class.

+In making this class, I have, for now, required it be linked to an instance of the PublishSubscribe class.
+This makes this part of the library opinionated, even though PublishSubscribe only loosely couples classes and instances.
+I will freely admit this,

 ### Skeleton